Apricot Seed Kernels are a Top 10 Super Seed!

-In addition to apricot seeds, B17 is found in wild blackberries, wild crabapples, elderberries, apple seeds, cherry seeds, nectarine seeds, peach seeds, pear seeds, plum seeds, prune seeds, fava, bamboo, alfalfa, eucalyptus and cassava.
-Other foods that contain lesser amounts of B17 are boysenberries, huckleberries, raspberries, strawberries, squash seeds, black beans, black eyed peas, lentils, lima beans, kidney beans, garbanzo beans, cashews, macadamia nuts, spinach, watercress, sweet potatoes and yams.
+In addition to apricot seeds, B17 is found in wild blackberries, wild crabapples, elderberries, apple seeds, cherry seeds, nectarine seeds, peach seeds, pear seeds, plum seeds, prune seeds, fava, bamboo, alfalfa, eucalyptus and cassava, boysenberries, huckleberries, raspberries, strawberries, squash seeds, black beans, black eyed peas, lentils, lima beans, kidney beans, garbanzo beans, cashews, macadamia nuts, spinach, watercress, sweet potatoes and yams.

-Of all the foods containing B17, the apricot kernel has been found to have one of the highest levels, in addition to containing B15 and enzymes.
+Of all the foods containing B17, the apricot seed has been found to have one of the highest levels, in addition to containing B15 and natural enzymes.

 Some people like the bitter, amaretto like flavor when eaten alone, while others do not.
-Popular ways to enjoy apricot kernels include: dipped in honey; inside a dried apricot; ground and sprinkled on a sandwich or salad; in a blended drink or added to trail mix.
-For those that prefer a sweeter option see our website for Apricot Kernel Bars and Toffee.
+Popular ways to enjoy apricot seeds include: dipped in honey; inside a dried apricot; ground and sprinkled on a sandwich or salad; in a blended drink or added to trail mix.
+For those that prefer a sweeter option see our website for our Snack Bars, ApriSweet and Toffee.

-The shelf life of apricot kernels at room temperature is four months but if kept in a cool dry place it is about a year.
+The shelf life of apricot seeds at room temperature is four months but if kept in a cool dry place it is about a year.

 Calories 10, Fat Cal.
 10, Total Fat 1g (2% DV), Cholest.
 0mg (0% DV),

 Sodium 0mg (0% DV), Total Carb.
 1g (0% DV) Sugars 0g,

 Protein 1g, B17 (Amygdalin) 60mg (* DV)